ficklec0der/ficklec0der/README.md

-- 👋 Hi, I’m Mohd Haziq
+- 👋 Hi, I’m Mohd Haziq.
 - 👀 I’m interested in Front end Dev and Designing.
 - 🌱 I’m currently learning JavaScript!
 - 💞️ I’m looking to collaborate in any small projects :)